Prevention of cardiovascular disease

 Family history of premature CVD in a first-degree relative.

-Primary prevention for those who are at >10% risk of developing CVD.
-[4] There is a greater risk of developing muscle problems when the patient is also taking amlodipine ordiltiazem.
+There is a greater risk of developing muscle problems when the patient is also taking amlodipine ordiltiazem.
 [12] The dose of statin may need adjusting.

 Other classes of lipid-lowering drugs (particularly fibrates, bile acid sequestrants, cholesterolabsorption inhibitors, nicotinic acid, omega-3 (n-3) fatty acids) should be considered in addition to astatin if the total and LDL cholesterol targets have not been achieved, or if there are other lipidabnormalities - eg, HDL cholesterol or triglycerides.